 - Government guidance does not say that councils should take action against all unauthorised development, but a council should take action where serious harm to local public amenity is being caused.

 - The Government also says that councils should try informal methods of resolving the matter before considering the use of legal powers.
-So action may not be immediate.
+So formal action may not happen or be immediate.

 How do I complain?